 Oriental Beauty Tea also called Dongfang meiren (Chinese: 東方美人‘eastern beauty’) or baihao (白毫), among other Chinese names, is a heavily oxidised long-bud type oolong tea originating in Hsinchu County, Taiwan.
 It is an insect tea produced from leaves bitten by the tea jassid, an insect that feeds on the tea plant.

 Oriental Beauty Tea was an invention by a unique technique in Taiwan.
 It was a beautiful mistake, initially.
 When a tea farmer once encountered insect problems, they picked the upper leaves and buds that are the finest parts of the trees bitten by the insects.
 Not wanting to waste the harvest, they took the tea to the tea laboratory and discovered that after the insects sucked the tea stems and buds juice, it started the oxidation process.
 The chemicals that the plant releases in response to the bug bites added natural sweetness and fruity aromas to the tea.
 The farmer then sold this rare tea for a higher price as it was well-received by the world tea industry’s leaders and soon became papular.

 2. Acquired Unique Plantation Technique And Growing Conditions

-However, the annual yield is still low because only the tips leaves will be used, and the price is relatively high.
-As a result, the Oriental Beauty Tea considered as one type of rare and SPECIALITY tea.
+However, the annual yield is still low, and the price is relatively high.
+As a result, the Oriental Beauty Tea considered as one type of rare and SPECIALITY teas.
 Besides, the moisture content of Oriental Beauty Tea is higher than other teas; the withering process takes longer hence leads to the longer hydrolysis and oxidation processes.
 The longer time helped generates the typical sweet flavour and taste of this tea.